 In my thirty-five plus years of experience of counseling nursing mothers, I have learned that the majority of calls from mothers occur during the newborn period (engorgement, nipple soreness, concerns about weight gain, etc.).
 A ‘honeymoon’ period usually follows, from about two weeks to two months, when things seem to be going along smoothly.
 Then, at some point between two and four months, I get calls from concerned moms who say things like, “He will only nurse for ten minutes; He pulls off the breast and fusses in the middle of the feeding, then acts like I’m trying to poison him when I try to get him to latch on again; he wants to nurse constantly in the evenings and doesn’t seem satisfied”.
 This behavior is developmental in nature, and doesn’t constitute a nursing strike.
 Usually these babies will nurse well first thing in the morning, as well as during the night.
 The afternoon and evening feedings are the most problematic.

 Another factor is patience.
 Your milk lets down vigorously at the beginning of a feeding, then slows down to a trickle.
 If your baby keeps nursing, he will be rewarded with another let-down.
 While a newborn is perfectly willing to keep nursing while he waits for another let-down (remember, he doesn’t have much else to do that’s fun at that point), an older baby may get antsy after the initial flow of milk slows down, and may not be willing to continue nursing while he waits for another let-down.

 Many older babies will get all the milk they need in less than fifteen minutes.
 Your let-down reflex is well established by this time, and babies become very efficient at nursing.
 The baby who pulls off the breast after a few minutes and refuses to take the second side may simply have gotten his fill.
-See the article How To Tell If Your Baby is Getting Enough Milk if you’re not sure if he is getting enough to eat.
+See the article How Can I Tell If My Baby is Getting Enough Milk? if you’re not sure if he is getting enough to eat.